History of Minneapolis: Parks

 The first park in Minneapolis was land donated to the city in 1857, but it took about 25 years for the community to take a major interest in its parks.
 The Minneapolis Board of Trade and other civic leaders pressed the Minnesota Legislature for assistance.
 On February 27, 1883, the Legislature authorized the city to form a park district and to levy taxes.
 The initial vision was to create a number of boulevards, based on the design concepts of Frederick Law Olmsted, that would connect parks.
 Civic leaders also hoped to stimulate economic development and increase land values.
 Landscape architect Horace Cleveland was hired to create a system of parks named the "Grand Rounds".

 Lake Harriet was donated to the city by William S. King in 1885 and the first bandshell on the lake was built in 1888.
 The current bandshell, built in 1985, is the fifth one in its location.

 Minnehaha Falls was purchased as a park in 1889.
 Henry Wadsworth Longfellow named a character in his epic poem, The Song of Hiawatha, after the falls.

-In 1906, Theodore Wirth came to Minneapolis as the parks superintendent.
+In 1906, Theodore Wirth came to Minneapolis as the parks superintendent, built parkways for the automobile, dredged lakes, sculpted land, and managed details of park expansion.
+Superintendent in the 1960s and 1970s, Robert W. Ruhe created neighborhood parks and recreation centers in hitherto underserved areas.
 During his tenure, the park system increased from 1810 acre in 57 properties to 5421 acre in 144 properties.
 The park system, organized around the Minneapolis chain of lakes (including Cedar Lake, Lake of the Isles, Bde Maka Ska, Lake Harriet, Lake Hiawatha, and Lake Nokomis) became a model for park planners around the world.
 He also encouraged active recreation in the parks, as opposed to just setting aside parks for passive admiration.
+In 2022, 500 participants ages 14 to 24 served as Teen Teamworks recruits for on-the-job training in green careers or as future park employees.